aaumaitre/eurostat/README.md

 This repository contains a shiny app developed to plot Eurostat statistics on income and living conditions.

+The running app can be found in <https://aaumaitre.shinyapps.io/Eurostat_dataviz/>

 All data come from Eurostat and have been retrieved by using the Eurostat R library.
 More information about the data can be found here: <https://ec.europa.eu/eurostat/web/income-and-living-conditions/data/database>

 Data contains information on 34 countries for as long as there has been availability on the indicator.
 The app allows to switch among countries, years, indicators, age groups and sex.